raphaelmansuy/spark_samples/README.md

-# A simple example to show how correctly query a large JDBC database in Spark
+# A simple example of how to correctly query a large JDBC database

 ## What does this example do?